 The examples provided should all be entered on a single line; you can also include them in a configuration file and use the @ server or client command-line switch to invoke the configuration file.

-The parameters currently available for TCP/IP, HTTP, and HTTPS are as follows.
+TCP/IP, HTTP, and HTTPS communications parameters The parameters currently available for TCP/IP, HTTP, and HTTPS are as follows.